zix99/simple-auth/docs/quickstart.md

 ## TLS

-If *simple-auth* is exposed to the public interenet, you should use TLS encryption.
+If *simple-auth* is exposed to the public internet, you should use TLS encryption.
 If you use a proxy, it might provide TLS for you.
 If not, *simple-auth* has the ability to issue a valid certificate via [Let's Encrypt](https://letsencrypt.org/)

 To enable, simply set `web.tls.enabled` to `true`.